 Create your first reel on Canva and put it out into the world.
 If you share it on Instagram be sure to tag me so I can check out how you put this into action.
-Then, you can take it one step further by branding your Instagram with the Brand Your Instagram bundle.
+Then, you can take it one step further by branding your Instagram with the Brand Your Instagram bundle (plus that will give you some great templates to use when creating reels!).
 Grab the guide and template bundle to take your Instagram to the next level.

 Enjoy this article and find it helpful?
 Pin this image on Pinterest so you’ll always have this info on hand!